²ÝÁñÊÓƵ

 Overview

-Our graduates thrive in careers where an understanding of societal issues is key – such as in criminal justice, education, social work, research, advertising, human resources and healthcare.
+Graduates succeed in fields such as criminal justice, education, social work, research, advertising, human resources, and healthcare.

-On the course you’ll study core areas including biological, cognitive, developmental and social psychology, and you’ll cover personality and intelligence, research methods, and historical perspectives.
-Through elective modules in the second and third years, you will have the opportunity to tailor your learning to align with your interests in specific areas of psychology and criminology.
+You’ll study core areas of psychology including biological, cognitive, developmental, and social psychology, with topics such as personality, intelligence, research methods, and historical perspectives.
+In your second and third years, you’ll have the opportunity to tailor your learning with elective modules in psychology and criminology.

-• We offer a wide range of option modules at Year 3 that allow you to tailor your degree according to your interests and career aspirations.
+• Personalise your learning: Choose from a wide range of optional modules in Year 3 to align your studies with your interests and career goals.

-• Enrich your studies with an international experience through our programme.
-Psychology students have recently explored the history of mental health and neuropsychology in Paris and cross-cultural factors within psychology in Kuala Lumpur.
+• Global experience: Enrich your studies with ²ÝÁñÊÓƵ Global, offering international opportunities like exploring mental health history in Paris or cross-cultural psychology in Kuala Lumpur.

 Scholarships